Should you pay off your car loan early?

 If you have higher-interest debt, you may be better off focusing your efforts on those loans or credit cards first.
 That’s especially the case with credit cards, certain personal loans and short-term debt.

-Even if you don’t have high-interest debt, that money could be used more effectively by putting it toward retirement, a Health Savings Account or some other tax-advantaged financial account.
+Even if you don’t have high-interest debt, your money may be more effective if put toward retirement, a Health Savings Account or some other tax-advantaged financial account.
 The same may go for general investing if your auto loan interest rate is low.

 May not fit in your overall budget

 If your budget is tight, it may be impossible to find any extra cash you can put toward your auto loan payment every month.
-Even if you can cut back in other areas, the focus may go back to other areas of your financial life that need more attention, such as high-interest debt, retirement and your emergency fund.
+Even if you can cut back in other areas, other areas of your financial life (such as high-interest debt, retirement and emergency fund) may be more important.

 Before deciding to pay off your loan ahead of time, take the time to look at your budget and make sure it won’t place you in an even more precarious situation.